Anne Bowes-Lyon

+Anne Ferelith Fenella Bowes-Lyon (4 December 1917 – 26 September 1980), later styled Viscountess Anson and later Princess Anne of Denmark, was a British noblewoman and member of the Danish royal family by marriage, and a first cousin of Elizabeth II.

-Princess Anne of Denmark (formerly Anne Anson, Viscountess Anson, née Anne Ferelith Fenella Bowes-Lyon; 4 December 1917 – 26 September 1980) was a first cousin of Elizabeth II and the mother of royal photographer Patrick Anson, 5th Earl of Lichfield and Lady Elizabeth Shakerley.
-She became a Princess of Denmark through her second marriage.
+Born into the Bowes-Lyon family, she married Thomas Anson, Viscount Anson, and had two children, Patrick Anson, 5th Earl of Lichfield, and Lady Elizabeth Shakerley, before divorcing Anson in 1948.
+She became a princess of Denmark by her second marriage to Prince Georg of Denmark in 1950.

 Family

 Anne Bowes-Lyon was born in Washington, D.C., in 1917.
 Her father was the Hon.
 John Herbert Bowes-Lyon and her mother was the Hon.
 Fenella Hepburn-Stuart-Forbes-Trefusis, daughter of Charles Hepburn-Stuart-Forbes-Trefusis, 21st Baron Clinton.
-Anne had three younger sisters, two of whom were Nerissa and Katherine Bowes-Lyon, who were institutionalized from 1941 for severe intellectual disability.
+Anne's paternal grandfather was Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
+She was a niece of Queen Elizabeth The Queen Mother.
+Anne had three younger sisters, two of whom were Nerissa and Katherine Bowes-Lyon, who were institutionalized in 1941 for severe intellectual disability.
+She was second born, but eldest surviving daughter.
+Apart from early deceased Patricia (1916–1917), Nerissa (1919–1986) and Katherine (1926–2014), Anne also had one younger sister, Diana Cinderella Somervell (1923–1986).

-Anne's paternal grandfather was Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, father of her aunt Queen Elizabeth The Queen Mother, who was born Lady Elizabeth Bowes-Lyon.

 Marriages

 Anne married Lieutenant-Colonel Thomas William Arnold Anson (1913–1958) on 28 April 1938.
 As her husband held the courtesy title of Viscount Anson, Anne was styled Viscountess Anson upon their marriage.
 They were divorced in 1948.
 They had two children, four grandchildren and six great-grandchildren: